Glasscubes

 Glasscubes Free Trial

-A chief complaint among SharePoint users is its complexity.
-Having been designed to handle tons of use cases across industries, the solution’s interface is often described as “clunky” and “frustrating.”
-It’s no surprise that user adoption tends to be low.
+• The interface is too complex.
+Because the solution’s interface is often described as “clunky” and “frustrating,” user adoption tends to be low.

-If you have a tight budget, SharePoint is likely to completely blow it away.
-Not only are there fees for the initial purchase but also for licensing, maintenance, and upgrades.
-Don’t forget the labor costs of your IT team and training as well.
+• It’s too costly.
+If you have a tight budget, SharePoint is likely to completely blow it away thanks to fees for the initial purchase as well as licensing, maintenance, and upgrades.

 • Collect, process, and approve information through customisable, automated forms and workflows that include user assignees, assignee follow-ups, and completion alerts.